youtube/cobalt/cobalt/site/docs/reference/starboard/modules/6/player.md

     The known duration of the currently playing media stream, in 90KHz ticks (PTS).
+*   `SbTime start_date`

+    The result of getStartDate for the currently playing media stream, in microseconds since the epoch of January 1, 1601 UTC.
 *   `int frame_width`

     The width of the currently displayed frame, in pixels, or 0 if not provided